Newtsuck/SlideDeck/README.md

 This is a slide deck application written in Loom by Level 4 Development for The Engine Company.

+## How to create slides
+In order to add slides you must create a new class that inherits from one of the slide types.
+Acceptable types are:
+- `TitleSlide`
+- `ListSlide`
+- `ImageSlide`

+Each of these slide types has an example in the `slides` folder that explain some of the specfic functionality.

+Once a slide subclass has been created, it should be added to the `DeckController` in the main `SlideDeck` class.
+By default the example slides are added to the `DeckController`, so you can just copy that.

+## How to run a slideshow
+Simply run the project and the slideshow will begin!

+In order to move forward in the slideshow, press *any* button on the keyboard except for the left arrow key.
+Pressing the left arrow key will take you back to the previous slide.

+**TIP:** If the slideshow doesn't seem to fit on to the screen properly when first loading, press the left arrow key to reload the first slide.
+It should resize properly!

 ## Version Updates
+#### 1.0.1
+- Major code refactor.
+No new functionality, just made the project look a bit nicer and be a bit more consistant!
+- Added some instructions to the readme and then added this version update.
+How meta

 #### 1.0.0
 - API Lock!
 The existing customization fields will not change for this major version!
 Note that some fields may be added, but currently available fields will not be changed